 Find an SPP below to help you save energy, save money, and earn ENERGY STAR certification for your building.1

-- Companies with proven ENERGY STAR experience: Use the directory of most active service and product providers to find companies that have done the most for their clients through ENERGY STAR in the past 12 months.
+Companies with demonstrated ENERGY STAR experience: Use the directory of most active service and product providers to find companies that have done the most ENERGY STAR benchmarking and certification for their clients in the past 12 months.

 The selection of experienced, competent providers and other energy professionals is critical to the success of your energy efficiency project.
 Here are some guidelines to keep in mind as you choose a company:

-- Make sure they are licensed and insured.
+Make sure they are licensed and carry liability and workers' compensation insurance.

 1ENERGY STAR does not endorse any of the service providers listed.
 Inclusion on the list is for informational purposes only.
 EPA urges consumers to compare prices and quality of service before engaging any particular organization or individual.
 EPA does not warrant the quality of the services and assumes no liability.